 Video conferencing, communication, and project management tools like Zoom and Microsoft Teams and HR tools like Slack keep remote employees engaged with the organization and each other.

 8. Encourage knowledge sharing

 Vital for both employee development and an organization’s success, knowledge sharing ensures everyone is using the same information to perform their tasks.
 Employees should be encouraged to share their learned experiences so others can profit from them.

 9. Be present

 Good remote management is more than tracking work progress.
-Periodic video calls that cover work and personal topics such as how an employee is coping with remote work are extremely motivating.
+Periodic video calls covering work and personal topics, such as how an employee copes with remote work, are extremely motivating.

 10. Promote health and well-being